vbonnet/comp-520-peephole-compiler/README.md

     ruby src/peephole.rb

-NOTE - This part is in the works, right now this only prints the AST
+NOTE - This part is in the works, right now it only prints the AST

 ## Style guides ##
 ------------------

 * The Ruby code should follow the [Github Ruby styleguide](https://github.com/styleguide/ruby)
-* The grammar has its own style, defined in [`grammar/README`](grammar/README.md)
+* The grammar has its own style, defined in [`grammar/README`](Peephole-Compiler/blob/master/README.md)

 ## Contributing ##
 ------------------